Biomedical-Data-Design/Stream/README.md

 ## <a>Project Overview</a>

-This repository is part of the **Biomedical Data Design** course, where we focus on tracking patient recovery in real-time by processing streaming data.
+This repository is part of the **Biomedical Data Design** course, where we focus on tracking patient recovery in real time by processing streaming data.
 The primary data source for this project is the **eICU Collaborative Research Database**, accessible on their [official website](https://physionet.org/content/eicu-crd/2.0/) after completing the required course on data security and ethics.

 Included here are the source code, weekly presentation slides, and additional resources necessary to understand and engage with our project.